Mte90/dotfiles/README.md

 ## NeoVim

-My setup includes various plugin with various settings, so to work better on WordPress contributions I created an alias `nvim-wp` that run nvim with less plugins and different [ALE settings](.vim/custom/custom-ale.vim).
+My setup includes various plugins, so to work better on WordPress contributions I created an alias `nvim-wp` that run nvim with less plugins and different [ALE settings](.vim/custom/custom-ale.vim).
+Also I have a Python script that let me to have only one running instance of `nvim-qt`.

 ## Bash tools